aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.facades/pdffilestamp/addpagenumber/_index.md

 ---
-title: AddPageNumber
+title: PdfFileStamp.AddPageNumber
 second_title: Aspose.PDF for .NET API Reference
-description: Add page number to file.
+description: PdfFileStamp method.
+Add page number to file.
 Page number text may contain  sign which will be replaced with number of the page.
-Page number is placed in the bottom of the page centered horizontally.
+Page number is placed in the bottom of the page centered horizontally
 type: docs
 weight: 170
 url: /net/aspose.pdf.facades/pdffilestamp/addpagenumber/